Jinmeng-QC/MIAPE-QC/Meeting MIAPE-QC - Metabolomics.md

 **Minimum checklist for the metabolomics QC experiment**

-## Experimental design and Sample Description
+## Experimental design and sample description

 - Organism
 - Sample Description